slip-slap/slip-slap.github.io/_posts/2020-06-06-work-word-neural-network.md

 ##### Training
-training algorithm plagued by the possible existance of local minima or "flat spots".
+1. training algorithm plagued by the possible existance of local minima or "flat spots".
-The networks suffer from "the curse of dimensionality"
+2. The networks suffer from "the curse of dimensionality"
+3. The mean square error between target and actual outputs averaged over all examples(the desired and the prediction ouput values).

 #### Sentence
 1. Learning is viewed as the establishment of connections between neurons or modification of